-Gather all of the information you and your student might need while they are away, including:

-- The University of Scranton Office of Global Education telephone number (570-941-4841) - The University of Scranton Emergency telephone number (800-709-8703) - The telephone number for the U.S. consulate or embassy nearest your student's study site - The telephone number of the U.S. State Department's Office of Overseas Citizen Services (1-888-407-4747) - Insurance carriers telephone numbers and policy numbers - Your student's credit card numbers and expiration dates/security codes - Your student's passport number and expiration date (it is a good idea to photocopy the information page of the passport) - A duplicate lost passport kit (your student should take one abroad as well) containing: two passport photos, official copy of their birth certificate, photocopy of passport's photo, signature, and visa pages - Devise a plan to deal with emergencies (abroad or at home)
+- Gather all of the information you and your student might need while he or she is away, including: - 1.
+The Office of Global Education telephone number (570-941-4841) - 2.
+The University of Scranton Emergency toll free telephone number (800-709-8703) - 3.
+The telephone number for the U.S. consulate or embassy nearest your student's study site - 4.
+The telephone number of the U.S. Department of State's Overseas Citizen Services (1-888-407-4747) - 5.
+Insurance carriers telephone numbers and policy numbers - 6.
+Your student's credit card numbers and expiration dates/security codes - 7.
+Your student's passport number and expiration date (it is a good idea to photocopy the information page of the passport) - 8.
+A duplicate lost passport kit (your student should take one abroad as well) containing: two passport photos, official copy of his or her birth certificate, photocopy of passport's photo, signature, and visa pages - 9.
+Devise a plan to deal with emergencies (abroad or at home).